Queta-KL/Functional-batch-applets/README.md

 	// command-line arguments
 	for (unsigned int i=0; i<argc; i++)
 		printf("argv[%u]:%s\n", i, argv[i]);

 	// running time
 	time_t t0=clock();
 	unsigned int runningTime(3000);
 	while (clock()-t0 < runningTime) {}

 	// return value
 	return 12345;
 }

 ```
 ## jump.bat
 It can be put in the default directory of the command line.
 It is designed to change the directory quickly to that of your project.
-To be freed from typing many "cd"'s and searching the directory.
+You will be freed from typing many "cd"'s and searching the directory.
+The list recording the directories of each project is stored in "jumplist.txt" under the same directory of "jump.bat"

+For example:
 ```bat
 jump EE102
 ```